ethereum/EIPs/EIPS/eip-draft_reprice_opcodes.md

 ## Abstract

-The growth of the Ethereum state has caused certain opcodes to be more resorce-intensive at this point than they previously were.
+The growth of the Ethereum state has caused certain opcodes to be more resource-intensive at this point than they were previously.
 This EIP proposes to raise the `gasCost` for those opcodes.

 ## Motivation

 An imbalance between the price of an operation and the resource consumption (CPU time, memory etc) has several drawbacks:

-- It could be used for attacks, by filling blocks with underpriced operations which causes excessive block processing time
+- It could be used for attacks, by filling blocks with underpriced operations which causes excessive block processing time.
-- Underpriced opcodes causes a skewed block gas limit, where somtimes blocks finish quickly but other blocks with similar gas finish slowly.
+- Underpriced opcodes cause a skewed block gas limit, where sometimes blocks finish quickly but other blocks with similar gas use finish slowly.

-If operations are well balanced, we can maximise the block gaslimit and have a more stable processing time.
+If operations are well-balanced, we can maximise the block gaslimit and have a more stable processing time.

 ## Specification